 US Dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank.
-No more than 10% of the portfolio may be invested in any single issuer.

 12. STATE OF CALIFORNIA LOCAL AGENCY INVESTMENT FUND (LAIF)

 LAIF is a pooled fund managed by the State Treasurer referred to in Section 16429.1 of the Code.
 All securities are purchased under the authority of the Code Section 16430 and 16480.4.